 William Cox was appointed by Governor Macquarie to construct a road across the Blue Mountains to Bathurst.
 New farming land was needed to support the growing settlement of Sydney.
 Cox completed the road in six months, following a route surveyed by George Evans the previous year.

 John Dickson was a Scottish engineer who applied to settle in New South Wales.
 He brought with him a steam-engine as well as other equipment and tools.
 Governor Macquarie granted him 15 acres at Cockle Bay for his steam-driven mill – Australia’s first.
 He was also granted 3000 acres near Camden as a grazing farm.
 More

-Thomas West who arrived on the Earl Cornwallis in 1801 received a conditional pardon in consideration of his general good conduct and character for sobriety and industry and in having erected a water mill for the grinding of grain at Barcom Glen within two miles of Sydney, being the first water-mill ever erected in the vicinity of Sydney’ (Caledonian Mercury 7 November 1814)
+Thomas West who arrived on the Earl Cornwallis in 1801 received a conditional pardon because of ‘his general good conduct and character for Sobriety and industry and also in consideration of his having erected a Water Mill for grinding of grain at Barcom Glen within one mile of the town of Sydney, being the first Water Mill ever erected in the immediate vicinity of the Town’.
+(Caledonian Mercury 7 November 1814)

 Although Frenchman Nicolas Appert earlier pioneered the preserving of food in glass jars, it was an Englishman, Peter Durand, who patented the food canning process, sealing food in airtight, tin-plated iron cans.
 The instructions for opening tins of roasted veal read: “Cut round on the top near to the outer edge with a chisel and hammer”.
 Canned foods were first shipped to Australia in 1815.